Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

 Given a scalar time series $\{x_t\}_{t=1}^{N}$, where $N$ is the number of observations, the TDE process constructs a set of points in a higher-dimensional space (called the embedding space) using a specified embedding dimension $d$ and a time delay parameter $\tau$.
 Each point in this new representation is formed as follows:

 where $i = 1, 2, \ldots, N-(d-1)\tau$, ensuring that all components of each $\mathbf{X}_i$ are within the bounds of the original time series.

 The choice of the embedding dimension $d$ and the time delay $\tau$ plays a crucial role in the effectiveness of TDE.
 The embedding dimension determines the number of past values included in each vector, capturing the dynamics of the underlying system.
 Meanwhile, the time delay specifies how far apart these values are spaced in time, influencing the independence between the components of the embedded vectors.
-In our study, by testing a variety of parameter selections, we embed the aforementioned time series into $\mathbb{R}^3$ with a delay parameter of $\tau=5$, which gives clear and intuitive illustration of the topological characteristics of the embedded data.
+In our study, by testing a variety of parameter selections, we embed the aforementioned time series into $\mathbb{R}^3$ with a delay parameter of $\tau=5$, which gives a clear and intuitive illustration of the topological characteristics of the embedded data.
 This transformation not only enhances the estimation precision of models but also reveals hidden structures and patterns in the data that are not apparent in the raw time series form.
 The one-dimensional persistence diagram captures the topological features of loops present in the point cloud.
-When a point in the 1-PD exhibits significantly greater persistence than others, this indicates both the existence of a prominent loop structure in the embedded point cloud and a strong periodic mode in the original time series.
+When a point in the 1-PD exhibits significantly greater persistence than others, this indicates both the existence of a prominent loop structure in the embedded point cloud and a strong periodic mode in the original time series \cite{perea2015sliding}.
 This correspondence between persistent homology features and time series periodicity provides valuable insight into the underlying dynamics of the system.
+Therefore, we can use the Max Persistence in a 1-PD as a Periodicity Index (PI) to detect the periodicity of a time series:

-The results are illustrated in Fig. \ref{fig:PDs}, where we illustrate the original time series, the embedded point clouds in $\mathbb{R}^3$, and the 1-d persistence diagram with confidence sets.
-These results reveal distinct topological characteristics: the Mackey-Glass data exhibits a significant 1-dimensional topological feature as its 1-PD has one point locating above the red area, while both the MSO and Lorenz System data display several persistent 1-dimensional features with relatively great persistence, but these points are not regarded as significant.
-In contrast, the NARMA data is the most obvious one that shows no significant 1-dimensional topological structures.
-Therefore, these four datasets have different topological features from the perspective of homology.
+In this representation, the periodic or quasi-periodic dynamics of the signal manifest as cyclic attractors \cite{takens2006detecting,perea2015sliding}.
+A higher $PI$ indicates a more robust cyclic attractor in the data's underlying dynamics, representing stronger periodicity.
+The results are illustrated in Fig. \ref{fig:PDs}, where we illustrate the original time series, the embedded point clouds in $\mathbb{R}^3$, and the 1D persistence diagram with confidence sets.
+The title of Fig. \ref{fig:PDs} records the $PI$ of these datasets.
+These results reveal distinct topological characteristics: the Mackey-Glass data exhibits a significant 1-dimensional topological feature as its 1-PD has one point located above the red area, while others show no significant 1-dimensional topological structures.
+Hence, these five datasets differ in their prominence of periodicity.